-Arts and Crafts (version 1.0) started in the UK in around 1880 and it spread across Europe rapidly.
-It followed a period of huge change in the UK, a period in which industrialisation totally changed the lives of ordinary working people.
-The arts and crafts movement poured scorn on the mechanisation and materials of industry, and it was in many ways a cry for help.
-This new movement focussed on design, on craft and on traditional skills.
+The current Arts and Crafts resurgence was triggered in a very similar way to the original movement which started in the UK around 1880.
+It followed a period of industrialisation which changed the way people lived and worked.
+It quickly spread across Europe.
+The Arts and Crafts movement poured scorn on the mechanisation and materials of industry and celebrated the benefits of craft and traditional skills.
 The glue that held it together was idealism, and it established a new set of principles for living and working.

-Take bespoke kitchen and architectural joinery design and craftsmanship, a field we specialise in.
-For the last 10 years, interiors magazines have been groaning with mass produced ranges of pre-designed kitchen furniture.
-These products are pre-designed so rooms can be laid out rapidly, and the furniture is designed in such a way that it can be mass produced, allowing manufacturers and kitchen retailers to generate significant margins through economies of scale.
-Their motivations are financial in much the same way as were the motivations of the Victorian industrial manufacturer.
-It is an approach which has made many people very rich, but we would argue an approach that will not continue to delight future generations.
-It is a temporary approach, and one we have written about before.
+For decades, interiors magazines have been groaning with mass produced ranges of pre-designed kitchen furniture.
+These products are formulaic so rooms can be laid out rapidly.
+The furniture is designed to be mass produced, allowing manufacturers and kitchen retailers to generate significant margins through economies of scale.
+In turn, the furniture is heavily marketed from the profits generated by manufacturing at volume.
+Like the Victorian industrial manufacturer, their motivation is profit.
+Mass production honours profit above quality.
+It is an approach designed to generate cash before heritage.
+We have written about this before.

-A small group of designers and craftsmen, ourselves included, have never subscribed to this approach.
-Our company vision is that great design and craftsmanship (modern or traditional) will be thriving in 100 years, and if we are to create Britain’s future heritage today we have to design and make furniture which will sit appropriately and elegantly into its surrounding architecture for centuries.
-This simply cannot be achieved with automated processes which constrain design.
-Each room we design requires its own very personal touch.
-Each moulding and the materials we chose for each project have to be intensively scrutinized to ensure they will still look as good today as they will for the next generation.
-This is why Artichoke only makes around 20 kitchens a year; you cannot mass produce one offs.
+We have never subscribed to the mass production approach.
+Our company vision is that great design and craftsmanship will be thriving in 100 years.
+To create Britain’s future heritage, we have to design and make furniture which will last.
+This cannot be achieved with fully automated processes which constrain design.
+Each room we design is bespoke.
+The materials we choose for each project and the design of every element are intensively scrutinized.
+This is why Artichoke only designs around 20 kitchens a year.
+You cannot mass design or mass produce one offs.